Colorado using multiple options to replace McKinley Wright IV's talent and leadership

-And now he’s with the Minnesota Timberwolves after being selected in the second round of the 2021 NBA Draft.
+And now he’s with the Minnesota Timberwolves after signing as an undrafted free agent.
 There’s no doubt the Buffs will look and feel different without his presence in Boulder – and not just his presence, as the Buffs lose three other seniors who were key rotation pieces last year in Jeriah Horne, D’Shawn Schwartz and Maddox Daniels.
 In short, the Buffs are without their longtime floor general and a whole lot younger.

 From a basketball standpoint, the Buffs need a new point guard.
 As head coach Tad Boyle sees it, the team will need point guards, plural.
 Recently telling Neill Woelk of cubuffs.com he views the point guard spot as a “three-headed monster” with Keeshawn Barthelemy, KJ Simpson and Julian Hammond III as the primary options, Boyle re-emphasized at Pac-12 Men’s Basketball Media Day that it won’t be on just one guy to fill the shoes left behind by Wright.